tysloan-cyber/python-auth-system/README.md

 - Brute-force protection (login lockout)
 - Credential storage separation

+## Program Flow

+1. User selects an option from the menu
+2. Account creation validates password rules
+3. Password is hashed using SHA-256 with a random salt
+4. User credentials are stored in a JSON file
+5. Login attempts are limited to prevent brute-force attacks

 ## Program Interface

 Example of the command-line interface when running the authentication system.